raizelistaken/MovieAnalysis/README.md

 This boxplot demonstrates the IMDB Ratings of each genre.
 War movies have the highest average rating and the largest variation.
 ![average_rating](Average_IMDB_Ratings.png)

+From the graph one can see family, animation, fantasy, and adventure are more popular, on average.
 ![TMDB_popularity](Average_TMDB_Popularity.png)

+These graphs were made to show if there is any variation per month in gross per genre.
 ![month_genre_gross_median](month_genre_gross_median.png)